DataONEorg/d1_python/d1_mn_generic/doc/source/setup-d1-gmn.rst

   * Make sure that all files under ``/var/local/dataone`` can be read by the user account under which Apache runs (www-data by default)
   * Make sure that the log files can be written by the Apache user account.
-  * When using SQLite (currently unsupported), make sure that the SQLite database file can be written by the Apache user account.
+  * When using SQLite, make sure that the SQLite database file can be written by the Apache user account.

 Set server to the UTC timezone (recommended)